 Putting All the Parts Together

-Important steps to note:
+Essential steps to note:

-- Take the motherboard out and put it on a clean surface
+- Take the motherboard out and put it on a clean surface.

 - Install RAM carefully matching the notches.

 - Apply thermal paste BEFORE installing the Cooling Fan.
 This comes with the CPU cooling Fan.
-Apply only a small amount of thermal paste.
+Apply only a tiny amount of thermal paste.
 You do not have to empty the entire thermal paste syringe.

 - Install the Case Fans.
 Take the Case out of its box and install the Case fans.
 Many PC Cases do come with fans already installed.
 If not, then you will need to buy one or two separately.

-- Screw the motherboard to the motherboard standoffs in the Case and plug in the cables for the Case Fans, Front Panel Headers, USB Headers and Front Panel Audio.
+- Screw the motherboard to the motherboard standoffs in the Case and plug in the cables for the Case Fans, Front Panel Headers, USB Headers, and Front Panel Audio.